The Great Air Robbery: Reception

 The Great Air Robbery was primarily an opportunity to showcase the aerial stunts that had made Locklear famous.
 The studio promotion was extensive, with Laemmle declaring the film was "... the most amazing and unbelievable photodrama of all time."
 The promotional campaign included a premiere at the Superba Theatre in Los Angeles and a two-month personal appearance tour by Locklear.
 Curtiss Aircraft loaned aircraft, engines and miniatures, and numerous model aircraft contests were staged as part of the advertising campaign.
 During a promotion for The Great Air Robbery, an Essex Motors touring car, built to replicate a 600-pound bomber, was driven through the streets of Omaha, Nebraska to the Moon Theater entranceway.

 Reviews were generally favourable, as The Great Air Robbery was the first of a cycle of postwar films dealing with the exploits of stunt pilots.
 The New York Times review focused on the exciting elements of the film.
 "Lieutenant Locklear swings from one airplane to another and crawls out on the tail of a flying machine several thousand feet, presumably, above the earth.
 The melodrama's use of airplanes for midnight mail deliveries, highway, or rather highair, robberies, and battles between the forces of law and lawlessness adds excitement."

 Although The Great Air Robbery was a commercial success, Laemmle did not take up the option for a second film starring Locklear, prompting his $25,000 lawsuit against Universal.
 Unwilling to go back to the air show circuit, Locklear wanted to continue his Hollywood career, and in April 1920, he was signed to star in The Skywayman (1920).
 Locklear was killed during the production when he and fellow pilot Milton Elliot crashed during a night scene.
+He made a steep dive over an oil field but floodlights dazzled him and he crashed.
+Later, the scene was edited showing a clip of them walking away from the crash, taken earlier.